Back to home page click here

 The current President of the European Council is Donald Tusk of Poland and the current High Representative for Foreign Affairs is Federica Mogherini of Italy.

-The Council usually meets in the country which is chairing the institution at that time and the chairing role changes every six months in accordance with a pre-determined schedule.
-The future schedule is as follows:
+The Council usually meets in the country which is chairing the institution at that time and the chairing role - the Presidency of the European Council - changes every six months in accordance with a pre-determined schedule.
+For the future schedule up to 2030 click here'

 - It appoints its own President

 - It appoints the High Representative of the Union for Foreign Affairs and Security Policy

 - It appoints the President of the European Central Bank

 - It proposes, to the European Parliament, a candidate for President of the European Commission